-The role of national government in addressing
+The role of national government in addressing health inequalities remains of the utmost importance.

 3 EVIDENCE

 This section outlines the evidence and analysis underlying the recommendations made by the panel.

 This section outlines the evidence and analysis underlying the recommendations made by the panel.
 Firstly we outline the current situation of health inequalities affecting the North of England and trends in those inequalities over the past decade.
 Next we outline the evidence for action across the three priority areas identified in the introduction: